Josephine-Chen/KattisSolutions/README.md

 * You need to import sys to use sys.stdin.
 Good way to handle cases where the number of inputs is unknown.
 * Using {}.format(x) is a useful way of organizing prints
 * If the problem mentions 10^-6, use float
+* If it's a simple problem and an unknown test case keeps failing, just re-write it using another method.

 ## Notes to self on Python
 * === is not used in Python